-So, harvesting weeds and leaves can mean you have to spend a lot of time afterwards sorting the good from the bad.
+So, harvesting leaves and other crops which are covered or surrounded by weeds can mean you have to spend a lot of time looking for the crops you are trying to harvest and sorting the good from the bad.

 Finally, and this may be the main reason why most gardeners want to rid themselves of their weeds, plants in the wrong place can look plain ugly, especially in a formal or highly designed garden setting.

 Weeds tend to be wild, disorderly plants that clash with the orderly, maintained look of a purposefully planted garden.
 Their growth habits are erratic and their irregular shapes and heights stand out in stark contrast to the uniform, tidy and designed appearance of flowers, vegetables, and other intentionally sown crops.
 Visually, weeds can create a chaotic, unkempt look that disrupts the calm beauty of a well-tended garden.

 However, it is worth acknowledging that sometimes it is not a bad idea to leave some parts of your garden unkempt and susceptible to colonisation by weeds.
 This is because these are the kinds of spaces that provide a have for wildlife that can bring a balance to your garden’s ecosystem and encourage the insects that you need to visit your garden to pollinate your plants.